Michael1271/Tetris-Game/README.md

 # Tetris-Game
-In order to play, please run the Tetris Game executable file in which is located in the Application folder
+In order to play, please run the Tetris Game executable file which is located in the Application folder